 Cultural factors — Neurodivergence can be perceived differently within different cultures.
 In some cases, cultural or social norms can influence the recognition of autism.
 It is important to note that much of the historical research and information about autism was gathered by white men using data from primarily white boys.
 Race, ethnicity and culture are extremely important factors in understanding the disproportionality of diagnosis for people of color.

-Still wondering if you are autistic by asking yourself, “Do I have autism?”
-At NeuroSpark, you can receive a professional, culturally sensitive and LGBTQIA2S+ affirming assessment in a judgment-free environment.
-We understand that, for many autistic people, formal diagnosis can be a double-edged sword.
+Still wondering “Do I have autism?”
+NeuroSpark provides specialized culturally sensitive and LGBTQIA2S+ affirming assessment in a judgment-free environment.
+We understand for many autistic people formal diagnosis can be a double-edged sword.
 That’s why we only share your results with you.
-It is up to you to share (or not share) your diagnosis as you see fit and we do not share your results with any providers or entities.
+And only you.
+It is up to you to share (or not share) your diagnosis as you see fit.
 This way, you can realize the benefits of a formal diagnosis on your own terms.

 Do you “have autism”?
-NeuroSpark can help you take the next step in building confidence and contentment.
+NeuroSpark can help you take the next step in self-understanding and exploration.
 Our team works hard to ensure that your priorities are reflected in everything we do for this community.
-We understand the nuances of the autism spectrum and our diagnosticians are specialized in autism evaluations for late-identified adults.
+We understand the nuances of the autism spectrum and our diagnosticians are experts in autism evaluations for late-identified adults.